rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 ======
 ### California Institute of Technology
 *Pasadena, CA* | *Sep 2021 - Jun 2026*
-* Incoming Ph.D.
+* Ph.D.
 Student in Computation and Neural Systems

 ### Massachusetts Institute of Technology
 *Cambridge, MA* | *Sep 2017 - Jun 2021*
-* Candidate for Bachelor of Science in Computer Science and Engineering
+* Bachelor of Science in Computer Science and Engineering
-* Candidate for Bachelor of Science in Linguistics and Philosophy
+* Bachelor of Science in Linguistics and Philosophy

 Work experience
 ======
 ### MIT Laboratory for Information and Decision Systems (LIDS) - [*www.lids.mit.edu*](http://www.lids.mit.edu)
-*Cambridge, MA* | *Jan 2019 - Present*
+*Cambridge, MA* | *Jan 2019 - May 2021*

 **Undergraduate Researcher**
-* **Reinforcement Learning for Agricultural Management Policy Recommendation** *(February 2020 - Present)*
+* **Reinforcement Learning for Agricultural Management Policy Recommendation** *(February 2020 - May 2021)*

   Developed models for automated optimal decision-making in agricultural management in